Escalon, California: Sports

 The Escalon High Cougars represent the local high school in the Trans Valley League, in which they are founding members.
 The Escalon High Varsity football team has enjoyed numerous success over the years.
 Winning five State Championships in the past 30 years and two within the last 3 seasons.
-The Cougars are currently the 31th winningest team in the state of California among all divisions with a record of 590-282-43 as of the end of the 2022 season.
+The Cougars rank 31st in the state of California among all divisions for their wins, with a record of 590-282-43 as of the end of the 2022 season.